This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 We currently submit one SA106 per jurisdiction to claim tax credit relief on a jurisdiction-by-jurisdiction basis.
 However, we note that there is a single quarterly update obligation for an overseas property business.
 How will this work?

-Clarification of this point is awaited from HMRC, but we understand that quarterly updates will require a split of income and expenses by country.
+There is a single quarterly update for foreign property income, but the quarterly updates will require a split of income and expenses by property.

 How do we change the quarterly reporting period from the fifth of the month to the calendar quarter?